 - education and guidance

-- respite measures
+- caregiver respite care offerings

-- care benefit
+- care benefits

-- rolling respite stays, where for example the person with dementia spends two weeks at a nursing
+- regular scheduled stays, where for example the person with dementia spends two weeks at a nursing

 - respite in your own home